Quarantined cruise ship employee creates incredible outfits out of paper bags

 Alongside the ballet costume, Perrie created a tennis-appropriate outfit that included a racket, tennis skirt and visor which she called "The Maria Paper-pova", a catwalk-style getup she named "Queen Quarantina" and of course, the extravagant gown she'd first envisaged, dubbed "Origami Diva."

 She constructed the costumes using whatever she could get hold of -- the paper bags, of course, plus napkins, biodegradable containers and disposable cutlery -- and using just a pair of scissors, sticky tape and a roll of cotton.
-As the project came together, Perrie shared snaps of her creations and little snippets of video of the process with her mum and sister.
+As the project came together, Perrie shared snaps of her creations and little snippets of video of the process with her mom and sister.

 Quarantine, says Perrie, wasn't easy, but this was a fun, creative and exciting distraction.